 The following post is something of a hybrid.
-I want to make a few new points but also reiterate some points I have made in the past.
+I want to make a few new points but also reiterate other points I have previously made.
 I am sorry if it reads a bit disjointed, but I promise something interesting lurks within.

-It is well–known that [i] and [e] occur in many words and often in sequences: that is, more than one in a row.
-This is a characteristic they share with each other.
-None of the other characters in the script regularly occur in this way: [e] and [i] and found in repeating sequences over four thousand times each while [oo], the next highest, is found fewer than a hundred times.
+It is well–known that [i] and [e] occur in many words and often in sequences or more than one in a row.
+This is a characteristic they alone share.
+None of the other glyphs in the script regularly occur in this way: [e] and [i] and found in repeating sequences over four thousand times each while [oo], the next highest, is found fewer than a hundred times.

 One curious aspect of [e] and [i], however, is that they occur less often in words together than might otherwise be expected.
 Let us have some statistics to show what I mean.